Outcast (magazine): Other notable stories

 In November 1999, Outcast published an article by Paul Kirwan about Post-exposure prophylaxis (PEP) entitled "The Secret HIV Drugs".
 It condemned the government for offering PEP treatments to doctors and nurses exposed to HIV by needle accidents but not to rape victims or people who had unprotected sex.
 The article led to a Channel Four documentary.
 The Terrence Higgins Trust runs adverts that encourage people to ask about PEP in these circumstances and the Department of Health has changed its guidelines as a result.

 The magazine published a series of articles by openly gay foreign office minister Ben Bradshaw and his former advisor Philip Taylor, who believed the Labour government was not doing enough for gay rights.
 Entitled "Conversations", the two discussed gay rights from their different perspectives – inside and outside the government.

 Activists in Zimbabwe, Gibraltar, United States and Iran shared stories about conditions around the world.

+After the settlement of a libel case brought by Laurence Godfrey, the magazine's website was shut down by its host Netbenefit in April 2000.